 Main Tour Arrival and Departure Airport: Cairns Airport (CNS)

-Main Tour Arrival Details: Please plan flights to arrive June 25, 2024 at your leisure.
+Main Tour Arrival Details: Please plan flights to arrive August 3, 2025 at your leisure.

-Main Tour Departure Details: Please plan flight departures on July 9, 2024 at your leisure.
+Main Tour Departure Details: Please plan flight departures on August 17, 2025 at your leisure.

-Travel Tips: If you arrive early to rest up from your travels, you can book an early night at our first night tour hotel, the Holiday Inn Cairns Harbourside.
+Travel Tips: If you arrive early to rest up from your travels, you can book an early night at our first night tour hotel, the Cairns Harbourside Hotel.
 You can book online and send us the confirmation number, with the goal being you won’t have to switch rooms.
 We’ll explore Cairns a bit on our tour, but there are still plenty of things to see!
 There are many beautiful beaches around Cairns for the ultimate in relaxation.
 If you want to learn more about marine life, the Cairns Aquarium showcases animals and habitats endemic to Tropical North Queensland.
 With over 16,000 animals, 9 different ecosystems, and a turtle rehabilitation center, there is plenty to explore.
 The aquarium is a 20-minute walk from the hotel or a quick ride in a taxi or Uber.
 If you want to stretch your legs after the long flight, the Cairns Esplanade path is right in front of the hotel and goes along Cairns Harbour.

 Items of Note